wazo-platform/wazo-platform.org/content/uc-doc/upgrade/old_upgrade_notes.md

 ### 16.11

 - Fax reception: the "log" backend type has been removed.
-You should remove references to it in your `/etc/xivo/asterisk/xivo_fax.conf`{.interpreted-text role="file"} if you were using it.
-Now, every time a fax is processed, a log line is added to `/var/log/xivo-agid.log`{.interpreted-text role="file"}.
+You should remove references to it in your `/etc/xivo/asterisk/xivo_fax.conf` if you were using it.
+Now, every time a fax is processed, a log line is added to `/var/log/xivo-agid.log`.

 Consult the [16.11 Roadmap](https://projects.wazo.community/versions/247) for more information.